 100 < 140, so it is not charged (40 of free CPU shares limit left).

 Then, the second virtual server is compared to the remaining CPU shares limit:

 120 > 40 (120 – 40 = 80), so 80 percent of this server’s CPU shares will be charged.

-The amount of CPU resource a VS is given, is the CPU priority (you can think of this as its "share percentage") multiplied by the number of cores allocated to that VS. This is a minimum number – clients can burst over it, up to 100% multiplied by the number of cores.
-For example, on a Compute resource with 3GHz CPU cores:
+The amount of CPU resource a VS is given is the CPU priority (you can think of this as its "share percentage") multiplied by the number of cores allocated to that VS. This is a minimum number – clients can burst over it by manually adding up to 100% multiplied by the number of cores.
+You may do it by modifying the CPU priority value at the Adjust Resource Allocation page (Cloud > Virtual Servers > label of the necessary VS > Actions > Options > Edit Virtual Server).
+For example, on a compute resource with 3GHz CPU cores:

 - 100% x 1 core = 3GHz (burstable to 3GHz)

 - 10% x 2 cores = 600MHZ (burstable to 6GHz)

 - 5 % x 4 cores = 600MHz (burstable to 12GHz)